Fat Head Keywords – What You Need To Know

 Table of Contents

 In this article, we will delve into the three primary categories of keywords, with a particular focus on fat head keywords.
-We will try to understand what they are, how they compare with each keyword, and which one is best for your content marketing strategy.
+We will explore what they are, how they compare to other keyword types, and which one is best for your content marketing strategy.

 Fat head keywords are short, broad, and generally competitive terms with substantial search volumes.
-These keywords are comprised of one or two words and are very general.
+These keywords consist of one or two words and are very general.

 fat head keywords